danstarns/centralized-eth-erc20-payments/README.md

 Ever wondered how crypto exchanges manage deposits and withdrawals ?
 This project aims to demonstrate how to do user management, handle deposits and withdrawals plus keep track of each users balance in a centralized store.

+This project is part of a case study, you can read the case study [here](https://medium.com/@danstarns/handling-ethereum-erc20-deposits-and-withdrawals-like-an-exchange-a-case-study-256fe6602a7a).

 ## How does it work ?

 > ⚠ The Payment Processor doesn't actually store 'Users Balance' however its an aggregation of the deposits, withdrawals and associated fees.